 More info available from Michelle Szabo in room 231.

-Undergrads: see your TA àthen your Professor Department Administrator / à then the Department Chair/ Department Administrator à then the Dean of Students Office
+Undergrads: see your TA then your Professor or the Department Administrator then the Department Chair/Department Administrator then the Dean of Students Office

-Grads: see your Professor/Department Administrator à then the Department Chair/Department Administrator à then the Dean of Students Office
+Grads: see your Professor/Department Administrator then the Department Chair/Department Administrator then the Dean of Students Office

 People assigned offices receive an Outside Door (OD) key and their office key.
 Keys for labs must be authorized by your advisor.
-Keys are signed out from Jane in Rm 213.
+Keys are signed out from Michelle Szabo.
 Your OD key will open the doors to the copier room (Rm 238) and the printer room (Rm 234).
 If you lock yourself out, please see one of the staff on the 2nd floor, any of the faculty, or the library for help.
 Please do not lose your keys.
 Please return your keys to the office when you leave the UW.

 Mail is distributed as quickly as possible after it arrives in the office, approximately 2 PM.
 The mail (both campus and U S mail) leaves the department once a day at approximately 10:00 AM.
-If you have something that needs to be sent FEDEX, please check with Karen.
-It needs to be in the office NO LATER than 2:00 PM to get the necessary paperwork filled out and schedule the pick-up.
-There is a form in the mailroom and a variety of shipping boxes in Rm.225.
+If you have something that needs to be sent FEDEX, please check with Sue or Karen for the form.
+It needs to be in the office NO LATER than 2:00 PM to get the necessary paperwork filled out before the pickup time at 3:15 PM.

 The McBurney Center mission is to utilize our expertise in disability and higher education, and work in partnership with the University of Wisconsin community to: